MSK-Scripts/msk_webhook/README.md

 # msk_webhook
 Send Discord Webhooks

-Look at the config.lua it's all described there
+Look at the config.lua it's all descriped there.